 An AP MLD may advertise a mandatory TID-to-link mapping by including a TID-To-Link Mapping element in the Beacon and Probe Response frames that the APs affiliated with the AP MLD transmit.

-An AP that advertises a TID-to-link mapping shall include the Mapping Switch Time field and (#16010)shall set it to the time, in units of TUs, (#17944)of the TBTT of a DTIM Beacon of one of the APs affiliated with the AP MLD. (#16009)Beginning at the time indicated in the Mapping Switch Time field, the indicated TID-to-link mapping is established and the Mapping Switch Time field is no longer included.
+An AP that advertises a TID-to-link mapping shall include the Mapping Switch Time field and (#16010)shall set it to the time, in units of TUs, (#17944)of the TBTT of a DTIM Beacon of one of the APs affiliated with the AP MLD. (#16210)If a link is going to be enabled according to the advertised TID-to-link mapping, the AP MLD should enable that link one TU before the TBTT of that DTIM Beacon frame, and shall not initiate a TXOP to any non-AP STA on that link before the TBTT of that DTIM Beacon frame.
+If a link is going to be disabled according to the advertised TID-to-link mapping, the AP MLD shall disable that link no earlier than the TBTT of that DTIM Beacon frame, and should end the TXOP with any non-AP STA on that link at least one TU before the TBTT of that DTIM Beacon frame. (#16009)Beginning at the time indicated in the Mapping Switch Time field, the indicated TID-to-link mapping is established and the Mapping Switch Time field is no longer included.

+(#16210)NOTE – A non-AP MLD might receive more than one TID-to-link Mapping elements on more than one link which indicate different times for the advertised TID-to-link mapping to be established due to the granularity of the Mapping Switch Time field.
+In that case, if the non-AP MLD receives the mapping switch time on the link to be disabled, the non-AP MLD uses that as the time for the advertised TID-to-link Mapping to be disabled and otherwise the non-AP MLD might choose any time as indicated in the received TID-to-link Mapping elements as the time for the advertised TID-to-link mapping to be established.

 Figure 35-7 (An illustration of an advertised TID-to-link mapping taking effect on all links(#18261)) explains the procedure via an example consisting of an AP MLD having three affiliated APs with different DTIM intervals and with TBTTs that are not aligned.

 Figure 35-14—An illustration of an advertised TID-to-link mapping taking effect on all links